Law Offices of Allen Farshi

-Since 2014, California has passed a law requiring ridesharing companies like Uber and Lyft to provide supplemental drivers insurance, so the passengers have some source of insurance coverage in the event of an accident.
+Since 2014, California has passed a law requiring ridesharing companies like Uber and Lyft to provide supplemental insurance, so passengers now have insurance coverage in the event of an accident.
 This is important, especially if the Uber or Lyft driver has no insurance, or have inadequate, deficient coverage.
-Uber and Lyft now provide $1,000,000 both in terms of liability as well as for underinsured/uninsured coverage.
-However, TNC insurance coverage kicks in under three different scenarios, the explanation of which is not within the purview or scope of this article, as it gets complicated.
+Uber and Lyft now provide $1,000,000 for liability as well as underinsured/uninsured coverage.
+However, TNC insurance coverage, kicks in under three different scenarios, the explanation of which is not within the purview or scope of this article, and it gets complicated.

 What if I am an Uber or Lyft driver and I'm injured:

 Generally, the person who caused the accident will be responsible for your injuries.
 So whatever coverage they carry will be in effect.
 If you have not accepted a ride yet (commercial activity), and haven’t turned on your Uber or Lyft app, your personal auto policy should be in effect.
 The situation can get complicated if you get involved in an accident as you turned on your app saw the ride offer but have not yet accepted the ride.
 Because you turned on your Uber app, you are considered as using your vehicle for commercial purposes.
 Your own insurance will deny coverage.
 Prior to year 2015 Uber and Lyft provided no coverage.
 However, since 2015, Uber provides insurance coverage, and covers the driver even if the driver has not yet accepted the passenger.
 The extent of coverage however, depends on the four stages designated by ride-sharing companies such as Uber and Lyft.
 An important distinction is made when the passenger is picked up on the street without an Uber request.